in , ,

 • Plant garlic in late summer or autumn as the soil again begins to cool.
 Plant about 6 weeks before the first freeze.
 Autumn planting will come to harvest about the middle of the following summer.

-Planting and Spacing Garlic
+Planting and spacing garlic

 • Grow garlic from cloves or bulblets.
 Set cloves in the ground plump side down (that is the root side) and pointed side up.